Hit enter after type your search item

 With StringBuffer class

-The StringBuffer class has the same method and you may reverse a string just like in above example.
+The StringBuffer class has the same method and you may reverse a string just like in the above example.
 Just change the class name from StringBuilder to StringBuffer and you are done.
 See this program:

 The Output: